YannickKae/Evaluating-Investment-Strategies/README.md

 ### Holm Method

 The Holm Method is a stepwise correction that is less conservative than the Bonferroni Method.
-It adjusts the $p$-values sequentially, starting from the smallest, and ensures that the significance level is maintained across multiple tests.
+It adjusts the $p$-values sequentially, starting from the most significant one, and ensures that the type 1 error rate is maintained across multiple tests.

 $$
 p_{k} = \frac{\alpha}{m + 1 - k}